programmiri/vs-code/README.md

-# My custom VS Code stuff
+# My custom VSCodium stuff

 ## 🧛‍♂️ edited Dracula theme
 A bit darker, a bit more contrast...